WDI-SEA/interview-questions/readme.md

 * What tools and techniques do you use debugging Javascript code?

 I console.log my console.log's with more console.log's.
-Also setting breakpoints in your code and stepping through it.
+Also setting breakpoints in your code and stepping through it via Chrome dev tools.

+Debugger keyword.

 * What language constructions do you use for iterating over object properties and array items?

+loops!
+- for
+- for each
+- while
+- do while
+- .map, .filter, .reduce, .forEach

+For in loops are good for iterating over the properties in an object and accessing their key.

+for loops are good for arrays.
+For in loops with arrays include the length property and cause problems.

 ## Database Questions